ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 exiting Startup, transitioning from ProbeBW_REFILL to ProbeBW_UP).

-Reduced ACK frequency can also cause the sender to exhaust its congestion window more often, leading to underutilization of the path.
+Reduced ACK frequency can also cause the sender to exhaust its congestion window more often, leading to underutilization.
 This effect is particularly significant when the bottleneck has a relatively shallow buffer or AQM, such that C.cwnd is only marginally higher than the path BDP.
 If a sender that has requested reduced ACK